linkanr/Infection/README.md

 Complete rework of visualiztion
 2 new microsolvers - Cell split and Ice growth
 Fast configure setups for a fast workflow
-Tons of minor changes and bugfixes <BR>
+Tons of minor changes and bugfixes <P>
 Release video:https://vimeo.com/781839603

 21-09-22 v 1.1: